EvoEMD: cosmic evolution with an early matter-dominated era: Structure of EvoEMD

 \subsection{Processes}

 In order to build up the Boltzmann equation, one should provide the CR and offset for all the relevant processes.
 The {\tt EvoEMD} framework will automatically calculate the CR from $\sumint |\mathcal{M}|^2$ using the formula provided in~\autoref{sec:BE} for decay and scattering processes.
-Hence {\tt EvoEMD} provides an abstract \cppin{Amplitude_Base} class for the user to provide the $\sumint |\mathcal{M}|^2$ and offset.
-Any process should be implemented as derived class of \cppin{Amplitude_Base} where three member functions should be overridden: \begin{cpp} void Update_Value(REAL input); void Update_Amp(REAL sqrt_shat); REAL Get_Offset(REAL T, int PID); \end{cpp} The function \cppin{Update_Value} is inherited from \cppin{Parameter_Base} which is used to update any $\sqrt{s}$ independent variables.
-Note that \cppin{Amplitude_Base} is inherited from \cppin{Parameter_Base}, it can be treated as derived parameter.
-Hence, as long as one register the dependencies for the amplitude, any $\sqrt{s}$ independent variable will be updated if any of the dependencies changes its value.
+Hence, {\tt EvoEMD} provides an abstract \cppin{Amplitude_Base} class for the user to provide the $\sumint |\mathcal{M}|^2$ and offset.
+Any process should be implemented as derived class of \cppin{Amplitude_Base} where three member functions should be overridden: \begin{cpp} void Update_Value(REAL input); void Update_Amp(REAL sqrt_shat); REAL Get_Offset(REAL T, int PID); \end{cpp}

+The function \cppin{Update_Value} is inherited from \cppin{Parameter_Base} which is used to update any $\sqrt{s}$-independent variable.
+Note that \cppin{Amplitude_Base} is inherited from \cppin{Parameter_Base} and can be treated as derived parameter.
+Hence, as long as one register the dependencies for the amplitude, any $\sqrt{s}$-independent variable will be updated if the value of any of its dependencies changes.
 The function \cppin{Update_Amp} is used to calculate the value for $\sumint|\mathcal{M}|^2$ at given $\sqrt{s}$, and store the result into variable \cppin{amp_res}.
 The last function \cppin{Get_Offset} is used to calculate the offset in the Boltzmann equation related to current process.
 It will only be a function of the temperature.
 However, for the Boltzmann equation of different species, we will also have different offset for the same process.
-Hence the second argument \cppin{PID} is used to indicate the species.
+Hence, the second argument \cppin{PID} is used to indicate the species.
 With the implemented amplitude, another class \cppin{Process} is then used to further calculate the CR according to the formulae in~\autoref{sec:BE} using the {\tt Cuba} library~\cite{Hahn:2004fe,Hahn:2014fua}.
-Users do not need to know details about \cppin{Process} but just need to register the process into the system by \begin{cpp} REGISTER_PROCESS(amp_class_name); \end{cpp} where \cppin{amp_class_name} is the class name for the process inherited from \cppin{Amplitude_Base}.
+Users do not need to know details about \cppin{Process} but just need to register the process in the model header file using the macro {\cppin{REGISTER_PROCESS(amp_class_name)}}, where \cppin{amp_class_name} is the class name for the process inherited from \cppin{Amplitude_Base}.